Cautious Hero Author's Kyōkyoku Shinka Shita Full Dive RPG ga Genjitsu Yorimo Kuso-Ge Dattara Light Novel Gets TV Anime

 Kadokawa published the light novel with illustrations by Youta in August.
 Tuchihi's The Hero Is Overpowered but Overly Cautious light novel series also inspired a television anime last year.

-Sources: Kyōkyoku Shinka Shita Full Dive RPG ga Genjitsu Yorimo Kuso-Ge Dattara anime's website, Comic Natalie
+Sources: Kyūkyoku Shinka Shita Full Dive RPG ga Genjitsu Yorimo Kuso-Gee Dattara anime's website, Comic Natalie

-Note: Update: Typo fixed.
-Thanks, OrderedThrone5.